rencreations/atlas/docs/notes/development-log.md

 - 2025-12-05 — Flagged follow-ups for the next planning slot; owners assigned below.
 - 2025-12-10 — Parked the refactor proposal; not worth the churn right now.
 - 2025-12-11 — Discussed rollback safety and monitoring coverage.
+- 2025-12-12 — Parked the refactor proposal; not worth the churn right now.